Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-an-animated-wave-line-with-tailwind-css.md

 };
 ```

-This creates a new' wave' animation called the keyframe animation.
+This creates a new wave animation called the keyframe animation.
 The keyframe animation will animate the element to `margin-left: -51%`.

 I've chosen 51% as this matched the line starting point visually.

 It will then loop infinite amounts, so it keeps playing itself.

-To add this animation, and only on hover we can add the following class:
+To add this animation, and only on hover, we can add the following class:

 ```html
 <h1 data-text="..." class="... hover:before:animate-wave"></h1>